Navagraha temples in Tamil Nadu: Worship and festivals

 The temple priests perform the pooja (rituals) during festivals and on a daily basis.
-Like other Shiva temples of Tamil Nadu, the priests belong to the Shaivaite community, a Brahmin sub-caste.
+Like most other Shiva temples of Tamil Nadu, the priests belong to the Sivacharyar community, a Tamil Shaivite Brahmin caste.
 The temple rituals are performed six times a day; Ushathkalam at 5:30 a.m., Kalasanthi at 8:00 a.m., Uchikalam at 10:00 a.m., Sayarakshai at 6:00 p.m., Irandamkalam at 8:00 p.m. and Ardha Jamam at 10:00 p.m.
 Each ritual comprises four steps: abhisheka (sacred bath), alangaram (decoration), neivethanam (food offering) and deepa aradanai (waving of lamps) for Suryanar, Ushadevi and Chayadevi.
 The worship is held amidst music with nagaswaram (pipe instrument) and tavil (percussion instrument), religious instructions in the Vedas read by priests and prostration by worshippers in front of the temple mast.
 There are weekly rituals like somavaram and sukravaram, fortnightly rituals like pradosham and monthly festivals like amavasai (new moon day), kiruthigai, pournami (full moon day) and sathurthi.

-The temples are a part of the popular Navagraha pilgrimage in Tamil Nadu.
+These temples constitute the popular Navagraha pilgrimage in Tamil Nadu.
 The planets are believed to influence the horoscope computed based on time of one's birth and subsequently influence the course of life.
 Each of the planets are believed to move from a star to another during a predefined period and thus sway over an individual's fortunes.
 The Navagrahas, as per Hindu customs, are believed to provide both good and bad effects for any individual and the bad effects are mitigated by prayers.
 As in other Navagraha temples, the common worship practises of the devotees include offering of cloth, grains, flowers and jewels specific to the planet deity.
-Lighting a set of lamps is also commonly followed in the temple.
+Lighting a set of lamps is also commonly followed in the temples.